-According to the appellant, the first instance decision made a mistake when it considered that Don Dionisio “was excluded from the right to be forgotten because he was a businessman with a long trajectory in relevant companies” [p.
+According to the appellant, the court of first instance made a mistake when it considered that Don Dionisio “was excluded from the right to be forgotten because he was a businessman with a long trajectory in relevant companies” [p.
 8].
-Likewise, Don Dionisio considered that the decision issued by the lower court breached his presumption of innocence “in its extrajudicial aspect, since although he wasn’t found guilty in a criminal proceeding, he’s still suffering the negative consequences derived from the suspicion of not being innocent” [p.
+He added that the decision issued by the lower court breached his presumption of innocence “in its extrajudicial aspect, since although he wasn’t found guilty in a criminal proceeding, he’s still suffering the negative consequences derived from the suspicion of not being innocent” [p.
 9].

-In this decision there are no references to the arguments that Google LLC made in this instance.
+The decision makes no reference to the arguments made by Google LLC.

-The Tribunal started its argumentation by stating that the right to be forgotten is “intended to allow every person to build his or her life without the burden of the past, when there’s no public interest or utility that justifies the negative consequences associated to the publicity of lawfully disseminated news in the past, or when the passage of time has diluted the public interest” [p 4-5].
-Subsequently, the Court made ample reference to national and international jurisprudence regarding the right to be forgotten and its limits when in collision to the right to freedom of information and expression.
+The Tribunal stated that the right to be forgotten is “intended to allow every person to build his or her life without the burden of the past, when there’s no public interest or utility that justifies the negative consequences associated to the publicity of lawfully disseminated news in the past, or when the passage of time has diluted the public interest” [p 4-5].
+Subsequently, the Court made ample reference to national and international jurisprudence regarding the right to be forgotten and its limits against the right to freedom of information and expression.

-The Tribunal cited the Costeja Case (), from the ECJ, to explain how data processing can affect rights such as private life and the protection of personal data, when the results of search engines allow anyone on the internet access to a structured vision of a person.
-On the other hand, the ECJ argues too that “the deletion of links from search results by name of the affected physical person, can affect the legitimate interest of Internet users, who are potentially interested in accessing certain specific information.
-For this reason, it’s necessary to achieve a fair balance between this interest and the fundamental rights of the affected person” [p.
-5].
+The Tribunal cited the CJEU’s decision in Google Spain SL v.
+Agencia Española de Protección de Datos to explain the necessity of achieving a fair balance between fundamental rights of the affected party and the right to access information.
+While access to information through search results can affect the right to privacy and protection of personal data, deletion of the links can impact the legitimate interest of internet users

 The Court also refers to jurisprudence from the Spanish Constitutional Tribunal (STC 292/2020) to affirm that “freedom of information prevails over personality rights, when the disseminated news, in digital media outlets, is truthful and contains facts of public relevance and of general interest” [p.
 6].
 Regarding the truthfulness criteria, the Tribunal, following the precedent laid out by the Constitutional Tribunal (STC 129/2009), explains that this factor doesn’t imply that facts must be rigorously true.
-The criteria is met when whoever transmits the information has done a proper research “expected from a professional in the informative field” [p.
+The criteria is met when whoever transmits the information has done proper research “expected from a professional in the informative field” [p.
 6].

-According to the jurisprudence set forth by Civil Chamber of the Supreme Tribunal (545/2015), the right to be forgotten doesn’t protect a tailor-made design of one’s past […] by eliminating from the internet negative information […] in such a way that the more favorable information occupies the first places […] This would seriously affect the informative mechanisms necessary for citizens to make decision in a democratic society” [p.
+According to the jurisprudence set forth by Civil Chamber of the Supreme Tribunal (545/2015), “the right to be forgotten doesn’t protect a tailor-made design of one’s past […] by eliminating from the internet negative information […] in such a way that the more favorable information occupies the first places […] This would seriously affect the informative mechanisms necessary for citizens to make decision in a democratic society” [p.
 7].

-Upon analyzing the specific case, the Court concluded that the reasoning of the first instance judgment was right in all its parts.
-For the Tribunal the contested news didn’t affect his right to private and family life, since the information found on the aforementioned press articles concerning his work and business activities are “clearly of public interest to society, since it allows users to know about alleged irregular business practices […] within a company with large economic weight” [p.
+Upon analyzing the facts of the case at hand, the Court concluded that the reasoning of the first instance judgment was right in all its parts.
+According to the Tribunal the contested news did not affect his right to private and family life, since the information found in the aforementioned press articles concerning his work and business activities are “clearly of public interest to society, since it allows users to know about alleged irregular business practices […] within a company with large economic weight” [p.
 9].
 Thus, the right to freedom of information of internet users and consumers must take prevalence in this context.